biocatiit/website/content/pages/users_apply.rst

 #.
 Publish Your Results

-    When you publish your results, be sure to `properly acknowledge the APS and BioCAT <{filename}/pages/users.rst#user-pubs>`_, and notify both the APS and BioCAT of such publications.
+    When you publish your results, be sure to `properly acknowledge the APS and BioCAT <{filename}/pages/users_publications.rst>`_, and notify both the APS and BioCAT of such publications.
 Peer-reviewed publications are are the primary measure of scientific output.
 Properly documented publications insure that funds are avaliable to continue operating the facility.

 #.
 Refine Your Experiment

     Most of our experimenters return for subsequent experiments.
-Keep in touch with your user liaison and follow through on proposed modifications to your experiment.
+Keep in touch with your  `user liaison <{filename}/pages/contact.rst>`_ and follow through on proposed modifications to your experiment.
 It is very important that ideas for improving your experiment are not lost between visits.